ColorProgrammy/Dolphin3D/_docs/scripting/9 - That's All.md

 We congratulate you!

-Also, don't forget that you can make changes to the framework.
+Also, don't forget that you can make some changes to the framework.

 You can make a game out of this or something else.